fuxingloh/contented/packages/contented-example/docs/03:api.md

 ## Contented Configuration

-The anatomy of a contented package, with just 2 configuration files, and you are good from the get go!
+The anatomy of a contented package, with just 2 configuration files, and you are good from the get-go!

 > You should also add a `.gitignore` too with `echo "dist\n.contented" > .gitignore`.
 (Okay fine!
 3 files it is.
 Ughhhh)